-- a) acquiring domain names primarily for the purpose of selling, renting, or otherwise transferring the domain name registrations to the owner of a trademark or service mark or to a competitor, for valuable consideration in excess of documented out of pocket costs directly related to the domain name: or - b) registering domain names in order to prevent the owner of the trademark or service mark from reflecting the mark in a corresponding domain name; or - c) registering domain names primarily for the purpose of disrupting the business of a competitor; or using domain names with intent to attract, for commercial gain, Internet users to a web site or other on line location, by creating a likelihood of confusion with a trademark or service mark as to the source, sponsorship, affiliation, or endorsement of the web site or location or of a product or service on the web site or location.
+- vi. is the subject of a pattern of decisions indicating liability for, or repeated practice of bad faith in regard to domain name registrations, including: - acquiring domain names primarily for the purpose of selling, renting, or otherwise transferring the domain name registrations to the owner of a trademark or service mark or to a competitor, for valuable consideration in excess of documented out-of-pocket costs directly related to the domain name; or - hbregistering domain names in order to prevent the owner of the trademark or

+- service mark from reflecting the mark in a corresponding domain name; or - c)registering domain names primarily for the purpose of disrupting the business of a competitor; or - d) using domain names with intent to attract, for commercial gain, Internet users to a web site or other on-line location, by creating a likelihood of confusion with a trademark or service mark as to the source, sponsorship, affiliation, or endorsement of the web site or location or of a product or service on the web site or location.